The Human Truth Foundation

 Sir Richard Dannatt (2008)45

 If we do not defeat the ideas that lay behind conflict, then physical power cannot win a war.
 Soldiers do the soldiering, a political action can end a war on paper, but to reconcile two hateful factions you need a lot of time, patience and understanding in order to let their ideas about each other change.
 Ideas that cause sectarianism and strife are always the ones that become above doubt.
+The questioning of ideas is of course not a matter of us versus them; "be willing to criticize your own" is listed as one of the key methods to avoid societal rifts in Mounk's appraisal of democratic responses to division46.
 Once peoples come to hold beliefs that cannot be challenged, then not much can be done to resolve the conflict until those underlying beliefs are brought up and discussed in an open manner.
 That is why soldiers might win wars, but, peace can only be won through allowing a people's own ideals to be debated.